 To make your LLC official, you’ll need to file articles of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Alaska.
 The articles of organization include information about your LLC, such as its address, owners, management structure, and registered agent information.

-To file articles of organization in Alaska, go to the website of the department of commerce and fill out the form.
 The fee is $250 and you should receive confirmation immediately if you file on line, or 10 to 15 days if you file by mail.

 Step 5: Create an Operating Agreement

 An operating agreement is not required in Alaska, but is highly recommended.
 It is not filed with the state, but instead kept in your LLC’s records and used to resolve disputes, even in court.

 An LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
 An LLC operating agreement establishes the financial relationship between members and the basics of the working relationships between those members and the managers who oversee daily operations.

 It’s advisable to hire an attorney to ensure your operating agreement is thorough and legally binding.